SproutTechnology/sprout-roots/README.md

 And above all else - we’re nice people.
 We pay it forward, going a little bit out of our way to bring joy to someone else.

-## Business models and opportunities

-> Add stuff about what we can offer, both to customers, partners and employees